 Understanding the Symptoms and Risk Factors of Heart Failure

 Although heart failure is a significant health challenge, it doesn’t mean the heart has stopped working or is about to stop working.
 It does, however, require medical intervention to manage.
-The UPMC Western Maryland Heart Institute offers a Heart Failure Clinic if you are eligible.
 Although there’s no cure for heart failure, the UPMC Western Maryland cardiology team can help you improve your quality of life through diet changes, exercise, medication, and several other protocols.

 Heart failure can be either chronic, experiences over months or years, or acute which means that it comes on suddenly.
 Some of the most common symptoms associated with heart failure include: